RAVAN (Radiometer Assessment using Vertically Aligned Nanotubes) Pathfinder Mission

 VACNTs are the blackest known substance, making them ideal radiometer absorbers with order-of-magnitude improvements in spectral flatness and stability over the existing art.
 Neither the VACNT, nor gallium blackbody has ever been used in an orbiting instrument, and successful demonstration will raise these technologies and RAVAN from TRL from 5 to 7, paving the way for a constellation Earth radiation budget mission that can provide the measurement that is needed to enable vastly superior predictions of future climate change, serving the goals outlined in NASA's "Climate-Centric Architecture."

 The RAVAN mission is led by William H. Swartz of JHU/APL (Johns Hopkins University/ Applied Physics Laboratory), Laurel, MD, and by Lars Dyrud of Draper Laboratory, Cambridge, MA and their partners at L-1 Standards and Technology, and NASA/GSFC (Goddard Space Flight Center).

-Some background on ERI (Earth Radiation Imbalance) and ERB (Earth Radiation Budget):
+Background on ERI (Earth Radiation Imbalance) and ERB (Earth Radiation Budget)

 Our ability to understand and predict future climate is limited by our ability to track energy within the Earth system.
 Virtually all the energy input into the Earth system comes from the Sun.
 ERI is the difference between TSI (Total Solar Irradiance) divided by 4 (TSI/4) and TOR (Total Outgoing Radiation).
 8) 9) 10)